Senior Claire Bullington has definitely been given gifts relating to her volleyball skills, and she hasn’t been afraid to use her talent to serve.

-It was amazing that Claire’s team worked so well together, as the girls had never met before the plane landed.
+It was interesting that Claire’s team worked so well together, as the girls had never met before the plane landed.

-Not only was Bullington able to do what she loves in playing volleyball, but she was able to show love to others in Costa Rica.
+Not only was this senior able to do what she loves in playing volleyball, but she was able to show love to others in Costa Rica.

 The widows ministry consisted of each girl spending a mere $20 on 2-weeks-worth of groceries for the widows.
 After giving the ladies their groceries, the team stayed with them and played with all of their children.